CroBiA/potage_data/expression/README.md

 ## Create a simple configuration file describing the data set

-For example, for the Chinese Spring Meiosis dataset we need
+For example, for the Chinese Spring Meiosis dataset `config.cfg` might look as follows:

         #Expression dataset configuration
         ShortName Mei
         LongName  Chinese Spring - Meiosis
         Unit      FPKM
-        FileName  meiose.tsv
+        FileName  data_points_expression.tsv

+## Make files available to your POTAGE instance and re-load the web-app

+POTAGE picks up the expression data sets from a directory specified in `potage.cfg`., by default this is `expression`.
+For an additional dataset to be loaded into POTAGE we create a new sub-directory under `expression`, for example:

+        mkdir expression/002_meiose

+We then place the file with expression values (`data_points_expression.tsv`) and the data set configuration file `config.cfg` in the newly created sub directory